pip-services/pip-services-docs/content/en/net/commons/validate/object_comparator.md

 > `public static` bool AreNotEqual(object value1, object value2)

-- **value1**: object - the first value to compare
+- **value1**: object - first value to compare
-- **value2**: object - the second value to compare
+- **value2**: object - second value to compare
 - **returns**: bool - true if values are NOT equal and false otherwise

 #### Compare
-Perform comparison operation over two arguments.
+Perform a comparison operation over two arguments.
 The operation can be performed over values of any type.

 > `public static` bool Compare(object value1, string operation, object value2)

-- **value1**: object - the first argument to compare
+- **value1**: object - first argument to compare
 - **operation**: string - the comparison operation: *"==" ("=", "EQ"), "!= " ("<>", "NE"); "<"/">" ("LT"/"GT"), "<="/">=" ("LE"/"GE"); "LIKE"*.
-- **value2**: object - the second argument to compare
+- **value2**: object - second argument to compare
 - **returns**: bool - result of the comparison operation

 #### IsGreater
-Checks if first value is greater than the second one.
+Checks if the first value is greater than the second one.
 The operation can be performed over numbers or strings.

 > `public static` bool IsGreater(object value1, object value2)

-- **value1**: object - the first value to compare
+- **value1**: object - first value to compare
-- **value2**: object - the second value to compare
+- **value2**: object - second value to compare
 - **returns**: bool - true if the first value is greater than second and false otherwise.

 #### IsLess
-Checks if first value is less than the second one.
+Checks if the first value is less than the second one.
 The operation can be performed over numbers or strings.

 > `public static` bool IsLess(object value1, object value2)

-- **value1**: object - the first value to compare
+- **value1**: object - first value to compare
-- **value2**: object - the second value to compare
+- **value2**: object - second value to compare
 - **returns**: bool - true if the first value is less than second and false otherwise.

 #### Match
-Checks if string matches a regular expression
+Checks if a string matches a regular expression

 > `public static` bool Match(object value1, object value2)

-- **value1**: object - a string value to match
+- **value1**: object - string value to match
-- **value2**: object - a regular expression string
+- **value2**: object - regular expression string
 - **returns**: bool - true if the value matches regular expression and false otherwise.

 ### Examples